The Mostly Untold Solo Latin American Adventures of Axy Grace

 Told him I was going to travel for a while.
 Where to, he asked.

-About five months prior, during the last week of 2018, I spent my time learning how to snowboard in Hokkaido, something I had always wanted to do since I was a teenager.
+About four months prior, during the final week of 2018, I spent my time learning how to snowboard in Hokkaido, something I had always wanted to do since I was a teenager.
 On New Year’s Day in 2019, I drew a divination lot in one of the Shinto shrines.

 It contained predictions for various aspects of life, such as health, love, education and so on.
 For travel, it said: ‘Southward travel is recommended.’

-Drawing divination lots or writing down blessings in temples had been a staple ritual during my Japan travels since the first time I stepped into the country in 2010.
-Consequently, things always felt smooth-sailing for each of the year that I visited Japan.
+Drawing divination lots or writing down blessings in temples had been a staple ritual for each of my Japan travels since the first time I stepped into the country in 2010, the very first trip overseas alone when I was twenty-three years old.
+Consequently, things always felt smooth sailing in every year that I visited Japan.
 Self-fulfilling prophecy perhaps?

 As a result, I had been wondering where this ‘South’ would be.
 Australia?
 Sri Lanka?
 Indonesia?
 South Africa?
 Either I’d already visited those countries before, or they’re somewhere in my bucket list.
 But none of these felt right then.